SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox IQVDA00.md

 ### Roll Track Page

-This pageallows information to be sent via the RollCall network to other compatible units connected on the same network.
+This page allows information to be sent via the RollCall network to other compatible units connected on the same network.

 ### Webpage